8 Song Activities to Explore Rainbows and Colors

 "Little Mouse, little mouse

-Are you in the (insert colour) house?"
+Are you in the (insert color) house?"

-Rainbow and Colours Music and Movement
+Rainbow and Colors Music and Movement

 3. Rainbow Scarf Dance: